Tearsheet

 AI Analysis | Feedback

-Jonathan M. Craig is the Head of Investor Services at Charles Schwab, responsible for supporting self-directed clients and overseeing the company's marketing efforts to build its brand and client base.
-His previous roles at Schwab include Chief Marketing Officer and Chief of Staff to Chairman Charles R. Schwab.
-Craig joined the company in 2000 after working in marketing and sales at AT&T.
+Jonathan M. Craig leads Schwab's Investor Services unit, supporting self-directed clients and overseeing company-wide marketing to build the brand and client base.
+He has held positions as Chief Marketing Officer and Chief of Staff to Charles R. Schwab.
+Craig joined Schwab in 2000 after working at AT&T in marketing and sales.

 AI Analysis | Feedback